McDonald's Automated Order Taker

 Report incident 🔥 | Improve page 💁 | Access database 🔢

-McDonald's AI-powered automated ordering system (AOR) uses voice recognition and natural language processing to enable customers to place orders quickly and easily from their cars.
+McDonald's AI-powered automated ordering system (AOR) used voice recognition and natural language processing to enable customers to place orders quickly and easily from their cars.

-Based on technologies from voice recognition company Apprente and AI order taking outfit Dynamic Yield, the system was trialed at ten restaurants in Chicago in 2021.
+Initially based on technologies from voice recognition company Apprente and AI order taking outfit Dynamic Yield, the system was trialed at ten restaurants in Chicago in 2021 and subsequently in over 100 US locations in partnership with IBM.

 System 🤖